sensu/sensu-go-workshop/lessons/operator/07/README.md

 **NEXT:** If your Sensu Agent has successfully connected to your backend, you're ready to move on to the next exercise.

-## EXERCISE: customize agent and entity configuration
+## EXERCISE 3: customize agent and entity configuration

 Sensu Agents are represented in the Sensu API as Sensu Entities.
 As a result, some Sensu Agent configuration parameters are used to manage the behavior of the agent (e.g. TLS certificates, authentication, subscriptions, etc), while others are used to configure the corresponding Sensu Entity (e.g. metadata properties like labels and annotations).